 Summer Classes for High School Credit

-Randolph-Macon Academy Summer School offers students the oppportunity to earn high school credits in only four weeks.
+Randolph-Macon Academy Summer School offers students the opportunity to earn high school credits in only four weeks.
 Students may take one full-day class (a core course never taken before, worth one full high school credit) or two half-day classes (an elective class worth one-half credit and/or a repeat class providing a full high school credit).

 Summer school courses include many core courses in math, English, social studies, science, Spanish and French.
-Electives range from filmmaking and engineering to creative writing and SAT Prep.
+Electives include SAT prep, study skills, and creative writing.
 Course offerings are subject to demand.
 There are more than 20 different classes to choose from.

 Supervised study periods and evening and weekend activities round out the program.